juliogomez/drone-installguide/README.md

 2.- Fork imapex-training/cicd_demoapp github repo and clone your copy to your local env, and create docker repo with the same name

-3.- Activate the repo in the Drone server
+3.- Activate repo in the Drone server

     make sure the lab admin has enabled your github account in the lab server go to yourdomain.com, login / authorize drone to access your repo, activate repo